Talking to your partner about your insecurities before sex will help your confidence.

 Dear Dr. Joy,

 Am I too fat to get on top?
-I weigh more than my man and I feel weird getting on top, but I can’t orgasm in missionary or doggie style.
+I weigh more than my man and I feel weird getting on top, but I can’t orgasm in the missionary or doggie style sex positions.
 I sometimes fake it for his sake, and I know that if I got on top, I could get there.
 I'm afraid he’ll hate my rolls and that I’ll be too heavy for him to handle.
 What do you think?